ibm-cloud-docs/vpc/vsi_is_profiles.md

 Very High Memory profiles offer 1 vCPU to 14 GiB of RAM to host small to medium-sized in-memory databases, OLAP services such as SAP NetWeaver, and other memory intensive applications.
 All Very High Memory profiles are provisioned with temporary SSD-backed [instance storage](/docs/vpc?topic=vpc-instance-storage) at no additional charge.
 The following Very High Memory profiles are available on Intel&reg; x86 processors.

-The 3rd generation profile with the vx3d prefix is available in the Chennai (`in-che`), Toronto (`ca-tor`), and Washington DC (`us-east`) regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+The 3rd generation profile with the vx3d prefix is available in the Chennai - Airtel (`in-che`), Toronto (`ca-tor`), and Washington DC (`us-east`) regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
 {: preview}

 - The vx2d profiles are on the Cascade Lake processors.